James J. Corbett: Later career and life after boxing

-Death and legacy
+Death

 Corbett died of liver cancer on February 18, 1933, aged 66.
 His body was interred in the Cypress Hills Cemetery in Brooklyn, New York.

+Legacy

 On its creation in 1990, he was elected posthumously to the International Boxing Hall of Fame.
+There is also a street named for him in Bayside, Queens where he resided from 1902–1933.

 Corbett's great-great-great-nephew, Dan Corbett, was a professional heavyweight boxer from San Antonio, Texas, who won the United States Boxing Federation and International Boxing Organization Intercontinental Heavyweight titles before retiring.

 James J. Corbett is not related to fellow boxing Hall of Famer Young Corbett II.

 Cultural references

 In 1892, the Spalding company, under their own publishing company Spalding Athletic Library, issued “Life and Battles of James J. Corbett”, Volume 1, Number 1.
 The book includes stories of Corbett's past opponents.
 The editor Richard K Fox refers to Corbett as the California Wonder and a professor (of boxing).

 In 1894, Corbett authored his autobiography under the title The Roar of the Crowd; the story was serialized by The Saturday Evening Post in six weekly installments during October/November 1894.
 The following year, G.P.
 Putnam's Sons published it in book form, marketing it as the "True Tale of the Rise and Fall of a Champion."
 In 1942, the story was made into a Hollywood motion picture titled Gentleman Jim, starring Errol Flynn as Corbett.

+Corbett is a supporting character in Last On His Feet: Jack Johnson and the Battle of the Century, a graphic novel biography of Jack Johnson, which largely centers on Johnson's bout with Jim Jeffries.
+Corbett is depicted as a supporter and cornerman for Jeffries, and is one of Johnson's harshest and most virulent detractors.